Gain > Train > Retain

 Rather than getting individual people to do ministry, we have to begin building teams who do the ministry.

-The leader who is passionate about discipleship, can’t disciple every person.
+A leader who is passionate about discipleship, can’t disciple every person.

-The leader who pours into students can’t minister to every student.
+A leader who pours into students can’t minister to every student.

-The leader who loves children can’t personally invest in every child.
+A leader who loves children can’t personally invest in every child.

 We need to equip others to multiply our influence.

-This low-pressure environment encourages people to explore any ministry that interests them.
+This low-pressure environment encourages people to explore their interests fully, helping them find the perfect place to serve.

 8. Recruit Church Volunteers Based On Their Passions